shfx/lazy-module-loader/README.md

-# async-script-loader
+# lazy-module-loader
-Async script loader for fetching modules with their dependencies
+Async module loader with support for lazy loading and preloading